Travelling with a little one/s can be an extremely difficult and stressful time, especially when trying to get them to rest or have nap.

 - Plane Pal has desgined a clever boost insert for a regular airline seat, which allows your little one to stretch out and often lie flat, for a more comfortable sleep.

 - For babies, infants and toddlers I suggest to either give them a breastfeed/bottle/dummy/sippy cup on take-off and landing as this will help their small ears adjust due to the pressure changes.
 The sucking reflex helps equalise the pressure in the middle ear.
 For older children yawning, sucking on a lolly, having a drink of water will assist to help equalise their ears.

 - Bring pain relief, and any other medication that may be required, especially for asthma sufferers.
 Consider some natural therapy for relaxation like an essential oil roll-on, which mixes 5-10 drops of essential oil, with 10ml of carrier oil, and can be applied to wrists, chest and temples during the flight.
-The Sensitive Child blend has lavender, chamomile, vetiver, and sweet orange - perfect for reducing anxiety and stress, and calming the mind and body.
+The Sweet Slumber blend has lavender, roman chamomile, vetiver, and cederwood - perfect for reducing anxiety and stress, and calming the mind and body.

 - Explain to your little ones what’s happening, your expectations and even role playing before your trip at home so they are prepared and know what to expect.

 - Enlist the help of flight attendants.
 They are accustomed to working with young families, and can offer comfort and support if required.

 - If it’s a long-haul fight book during their night time sleep, or if it’s a long car drive leave after their bedtime routine and try as much as possible to stick to your routine at home.
 If your little one has white noise when they sleep, invest in getting a portable one you can use on the flight, like the Homedics Sound Spa Portable.